-The Department of Justice and Equality (DJE) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.
+The Department of Justice (DOJ) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.

-The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the Principles of GDPR.
-It can be viewed by clicking on the following link - Department of Justice and Equality Data Protection Policy.
+The Department’s Data Protection Policy sets out how DOJ secures and manages personal data in accordance with the Principles of GDPR.
+It can be viewed by clicking on the following link - Department of Justice Data Protection Policy.
 The Policy also explains how you can request access to your personal data.

 Data protection queries should be forwarded to email@example.com